lindseybaron/nextrequester/README.md

 # nextrequester

-A hacky bit of python to download responsive files from the atrociously designed NextRequest public records request websites.
+A hacky bit of codes to download responsive files from the atrociously designed NextRequest public records request websites.

 Currently hard-coded for Los Angeles, but you should be able to just change the value of `BASE_URL` to whatever you want.